The MDRT Academy continues to grow with new members from Sun Life Asia

 About Sun Life

 Sun Life is a leading international financial services organization providing insurance, wealth and asset management solutions to individual and corporate Clients.
 Sun Life has operations in a number of markets worldwide, including Canada, the United States, the United Kingdom, Ireland, Hong Kong, the Philippines, Japan, Indonesia, India, China, Australia, Singapore, Vietnam, Malaysia and Bermuda.
-As of March 31, 2021, Sun Life had total assets under management of $1,304 billion.
-For more information please visit www.sunlife.com .
+As of March 31, 2021, Sun Life had total assets under management of US$1,304 billion.
+For more information please visit www.sunlife.com.

 About MDRT